akikuno/TBA-2022-11-08/contents/025-unix-commands.md

 ## `head`

-Commands to print the top N number of data of the given input.
+Commands to print the top N number (default is top 10) of data of the given input.

 ```bash
 head [file]